technowledgy/vue-postgrest/docs/api/index.md

 ## GenericModel

-The data of a GenericModel is saved directly on the instance.
-Additionally, the following methods and getters are available.
+The data of a GenericModel is available directly on the instance in addition to the following methods and getters:

 ### $get([options])